Will Snelling: Port Adelaide

-Essendon career
+Essendon

-After being overlooked by all clubs at the 2018 AFL draft, Snelling played for West Adelaide in the South Australian National Football League.
+After being overlooked by all clubs in the 2018 AFL draft, Snelling played for West Adelaide in the South Australian National Football League.
 He was subsequently selected by Essendon in the 2019 mid-season rookie draft, at pick 7.
 In round 18 he made his debut for Essendon at Adelaide Oval.
 He played in the Bombers' next two games against Gold Coast and his former club Port Adelaide before he suffered foot soreness and lost his position in the senior side.